paulproteus/operations/financial-support/workshop-grant-applications.md

 **Important: Please follow instructions on how to [use funds](../using-funds) for information about how to submit receipts.**

 ## Who may request a grant
-* Any organizer who wants to hold a Bridge workshop that is in line with Bridge Foundry mission.
+* Any organizer who wants to hold a Bridge workshop that supports the Bridge Foundry mission.
 * The organizer must be either a known and experienced organizer, or must be approved by a known chapter leader or experienced volunteer organizer.

 ## Standard criteria
 * budget is within normal parameters for the region
-* expenses are for normal recommended workshop things; see list of [allowed expenses](../using-funds/allowed-expenses.md)
+* expenses are for normal recommended workshop things; see list of [allowed expenses](../using-funds/workshop-expenses.md)

 ## Approval process
 Grant applications are evaluated within a calendar week of submission.
 If funds are available, first-time grant applications for Bridge workshops that meet standard criteria by an approved organizer are dispensed without further evaluation.